robbmcleod/pyfastnoisesimd/README.rst

 Parallelism is further enhanced by the use of ``concurrent.futures`` to multi-thread the generation of noise for large arrays.
 Thread scaling is generally in the range of 50-90 %, depending largely on the vectorized instruction set used.
 The number of threads, defaults to the number of virtual cores on the system.
+The ideal number of threads is typically the number of physical cores, irrespective of Intel Hyperthreading®.

 Benchmarks